The story about the Woman at the Well is one of my favorites. Imagine with me for a moment….

 You see, Jesus cared for this one Samaritan woman enough to go to the “taboo” Samaria and meet her at the well.
 He introduced her to himself so that she could, would, and does have living water which is eternal life that we have once we place our faith and trust in Him.
 Where can Jesus meet you at today so He can offer you living water, and will you accept?

 Come to the well.
 Jesus is waiting for you.
 Are you ready to drink from His living water?
-If so, the prayer below is guide.
-There are no magic words to use just three basic steps:
+There are no magic words to use, just three basic steps:

 - Admit that you are sinner.
 Romans 3:23 says, “For all have sinned and fall short of the glory of God.”
-None of us are exempt.
-None of us could ever live a perfect life or do anything to “earn” our way into heaven and eternal life.
+None of us could ever live a perfect life or do anything to “earn” eternal life.
 The good news is that Jesus has already done the work for us through his life, death, and resurrection.
 The only thing we have to do is…

 - Confessing.
 I John 1:9 says, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 Confession is simply acknowledging what God already knows to be true.